azarkevich/TortoiseRally/README.md

 <img src='http://azarkevich.github.io/TortoiseRally/UserGuide/Screen3.png' width='200px'></img>
 <img src='http://azarkevich.github.io/TortoiseRally/UserGuide/Screen4.png' width='200px'></img>

+Plugin also supports TortoiseGIT, but it was not broadly tested in such configuration

 System Requirements
 ----

-Require .NET Framework 4.0, supports only x64 platform.
+* .NET Framework 4.0
+* supports only x64 platform (x86 support discontinued, but can be returned with moderate efforts)

 Disclaimer
 ----